Instructions for Preparing an RRF Proposal

 03 Other Contractual Services

 List details of service to be contracted.
+Subcontracts are allowed, but they must be processed through Purchasing, not OSP.
 Conference fees, supplements to ongoing seminar programs, facilities renovation, membership costs, subscriptions, or production of CDs or other materials for commercial purposes are NOT allowed.
 Publication subsidies and/or journal page charges are allowed but should not normally exceed 10% of the total RRF budget.
 Lab fees are allowed if based on actual use of the lab (blanket lab fees are not allowed).

 Only travel necessary to conduct research will be supported.
 Explain the nature of the travel expenses and their relation to the project.
 Identify individuals for whom travel funds are requested.
 Conference travel and registration fees are not allowed.